-At the other end of the spectrum are long wool sheep.
-They grow wool fibers that have a large fiber
+At the other end of the spectrum are long or coarse wooled sheep.
+They grow wool fibers that have a larger fiber

-diameter (usually more than 30 microns) and long staple length.
+diameter (usually more than 30 microns) and longer staple length.

-Their fleeces yield more clean fiber because they contain less
+Their fleeces tend to yield more clean fiber because they usually contain less

 lanolin.
 Carpet wool is even longer and coarser than long wool.